skip to content

 The maximum penalty for the above offences is a fine of $50,000.

-In addition, from 31 August 2023, it is an offence for a person to have, without lawful excuse, possession of prescribed tobacco products for the purposes of sale [s 33].
+It is an offence for a person to have, without lawful excuse, possession of prescribed tobacco products for the purposes of sale [s 33].
 Prescribed tobacco products include those prohibited under the Customs Act 1901 (Cth) or those that do not comply with the prescribed packaging requirements.
 If a person is in possession of a prescribed quantity of prescribed tobacco products, it is presumed, in the absence of proof to the contrary, that the person has possession for the purposes of sale.
 The maximum penalty for the offence is a fine of $50,000.

 Smoking or vaping in a public place